 Your stay with us could vary, from relaxing and reading a good book on one of our many decks or hiking through our upper orchards to find the on property waterfall that runs most of the year.

 Our property is 65 acres with 50 acres of Macadamia Nut orchards and free roaming sheep and cows.
 The lower 15 acres consist of many different gardens, a green house (under construction), multiple Food Forests, 8 Cabanas, 2 classrooms 4 showers, 2 composting toilets and a kitchen with common area.

-Each cabana is screened in 360º with a skylight, two bunkbeds (sleeps 4), air mattresses, (B.Y.O Sleeping Bag/Pillows) shelves, clothes lines on outside and lockable doors (B.Y.O locks).
+Each cabana is screened in 360º with a skylight, two bunkbeds (sleeps 4), air mattresses, (Bring your own Sleeping Bag/Pillows) shelves, clothes lines on outside and lockable doors, we will provide a lock during your stay.
 There is no electricity in the cabanas but there are power strips available in the common area.